Do people still decorate Easter eggs? When I was a child, we had school projects about decorating.

 After working with dozens of business owners to create a compelling, “stand-out” online presence, I’ve discovered that the most constant success factor is willingness to change.
 Your website may need change because …

 …your market has changed.
 Your followers no longer respond eagerly to the promises you made a few years ago.
-Sometimes your services become obsolete or attractive only to a specialized segment.

 — New technologies allow you to manage your online presence more effectively.